Beiji Temple

-The Beiji Temple (北極殿 (北极殿, Běijí Diàn)) is a Chinese temple dedicated to Xuantian Shangdi in West Central District, Tainan, Taiwan.
+The Beiji Temple (北極殿 (北极殿, Běijí Diàn)) is a temple dedicated to Xuantian Shangdi in West Central District, Tainan, Taiwan.

 History

 The temple has undergone several renovations.
 In 1804, an additional building was added at the back side of the temple for temporary accommodations for soldiers and townsmen.
 In 1907, the temple front was demolished for road expansion.
 In 1964, the temple was demolished again when a 15-meter wide road was constructed by the Tainan City Government.
 The front hall of the temple was restored in 1971.

 Transportation

 The temple is accessible within walking distance southwest of Tainan Station of the Taiwan Railways.